 Avoiding Stress and Stress Eating

-Cortisol, also known as the stress hormone is secreted to help us determine the fight or flight response to any situation, also causes the secretion of insulin resulting fat storage in our body and weight gain.
+Cortisol, also known as the stress hormone is secreted to help us determine the fight or flight response to any situation, also causes the secretion of insulin resulting in fat storage in our body and weight gain.

 Ghrelin, known as the hunger hormone, is secreted when we are hungry and decreases when we eat.
 When combined with stress, the impact of ghrelin is worse and can lead to overeating, especially at the end of our day.

-A study by Kiecolt-Glaser and colleagues showed that not only can stress and depression annihilate our best efforts to eat healthfully, they may actually help pave the path to obesity and obesity-related diseases.
+A study by Kiecolt-Glaser and colleagues showed that not only can stress and depression annihilate our best efforts to eat healthfully, but they may also actually help pave the path to obesity and obesity-related diseases.
 The study found that stress promotes weight gain in women by altering metabolism and slowing calorie-burning (Kiecolt-Glaser et al, 2015).

 Sahaja meditation acts as a stress buffer, helping you manage stress, take control of your life, and sustain robust health and self-reliance.
 Regular meditation activates a built-in stress management mechanism that helps you cope with stressors on an ongoing basis, enhancing long-term resilience.

-Relief of stress, anxiety and depression through meditation automatically improves sleep quality.
+Relief of stress, anxiety, and depression through meditation automatically improves sleep quality.
 Meditation also elevates levels of the sleep hormone melatonin, which not only regulates sleep but interacts with serotonin to stabilize mood, increase positive emotions and prevent distress.

 Leptin is a hormone that signals the extent of fat in our body to our brain.
 We feel hungrier when leptin levels are lower or when the brain isn’t registering high levels of leptin.
 Lack of sleep decreases leptin and ghrelin levels abnormally and thus sleep deprivation makes us hungrier.